 Brainstorming is an essential part of idea generation and is not only used in design thinking.
 This established technique generates as many new ideas as possible.
 The correct formulation of the question is crucial for the quality of the results.

 It is important that every participant in the team is actively involved in the brainstorming process and contributes to the brainstorming and solution development with their own creative ideas.
 Brainstorming is used as a method when the highest possible number of ideas is desired.
 Since the process can help overcome creative blocks, it is often used in design thinking to develop innovative ideas.

 In principle, design thinking can be used in every area of business and daily life as well as in a wide variety of industries.
 The range of applications of this method is constantly expanding.
 In a company, for example, the methodology is taken into account in the development of product, service and process innovations.

 Design thinking is often used for future-oriented topics such as economic and organizational development, new business models, strategic planning and digitalization processes.

 Design sprints are a special variant that promise quick solutions for the development of new products or the improvement of existing ones.
 By creating prototypes and testing ideas with volunteers, months of research processes are compressed into a few days.

 This is intended to shorten long processes and enable agile working.
 The advantages of this method include:

 The areas of application for design thinking are very diverse.
-With its creative, open and systematic approach, this method is an ideal process model for the most diverse questions and problem areas.
-Therefore, Design Thinking can be found in almost all industries, fields and business models.
+With its creative, open and systematic approach, this method is an ideal procedure model for the most diverse questions and problem areas.
+Therefore, Design Thinking can be found in almost all industries, areas and Business Models.
 The